Shilpilibm/openapi-spec/att.md

 # AT&T Protect Advantage
-It is an insurance bt AT&T to protect your device if it’s ever broken, lost, or stolen.
+It is an insurance bt AT&T to protect your device if it's ever broken, lost, or stolen.
 The monthly charge for Protect Advantage includes the cost of insurance provided in the program.

 ## Coverage